chrober/lms-blissmixer-ext/README.md

   similarity matrix, including configurable matrix influence and training-data backup and restore.
-- A separate **Bliss (Ext)** Don't Stop the Music provider that honors Bliss Mixer's configured strategy and filters while applying the available extensions.
+- A separate **Bliss (Ext)** Don't Stop the Music provider that honors Bliss Mixer's configured strategy and filters.
+Depending on configuration, it
+  supports:

+  - Bliss Mixer's complete **Adaptive Weightings** strategy, including dynamic acoustic weighting and optional Last.fm artist endorsement.
+  - Learned-matrix weighting with configurable influence.
-- Configurable play-count influence to favor either less-played or frequently played tracks while retaining acoustic similarity as a ranking signal.
+  - Play-count influence that can favor either less-played or frequently played tracks while retaining acoustic similarity as a ranking signal.
-- Optional Last.fm recording-similarity guidance in addition to Bliss Mixer's artist endorsement, with MusicBrainz recording IDs preferred and normalized artist/title matching as a fallback.
+  - Last.fm recording-similarity guidance, with MusicBrainz recording IDs preferred and normalized artist/title matching as a fallback.
 - **Create bliss mix (Ext)** actions for tracks, albums, and artists, plus **Similar tracks (Ext)** and **Similar tracks by artist (Ext)** actions.
 These use the separate Ext mixer and respect the configured mixing strategy, including adaptive weighting and the learned matrix.
-- Companion status information for the installed Bliss Mixer, its analysis database, LMS listening statistics, and native learner availability.

 ## Responsibilities